British Army during the Second World War: 1945

 In Germany the 21st Army Group offensive towards the Rhine began in February.
 The Second Army pinned down the Germans, while the Canadian First and the U.S. Ninth Army made pincer movements piercing the Siegfried Line.
 On 23 March, the Second Army crossed the Rhine, supported by a large airborne assault (Operation Varsity) the following day.
-The British advanced onto the North German Plain, heading towards the Baltic sea.
+The British advanced onto the North German Plain, heading towards the Baltic Sea.
 The Elbe was crossed by VIII Corps, under Lieutenant-General Evelyn Barker, and the Elbe bridgehead expanded, Bremen fell on 26 April, Luebeck and Wismar on 2 May and Hamburg 3 May.
 On 4 May, all German forces in Denmark, Netherlands, and north west Germany surrendered to Montgomery.

 In the Italian campaign, the poor winter weather and the massive losses in its ranks, sustained during the autumn fighting, halted any advance until the spring.
 The Spring 1945 offensive in Italy commenced after a heavy artillery bombardment on 9 April.
 By 18 April, the Eighth Army, now commanded by Lieutenant-General Sir Richard McCreery, had broken through the Argenta Gap and captured Bologna on 21 April.
 The 8th Indian Infantry Division, reached the Po River on 23 April.
 The British V Corps, under Lieutenant-General Charles Keightley, traversed the Venetian Line and entered Padua in the early hours of 29 April, to find that partisans had locked up the German garrison of 5,000 men.
-The Axis forces, retreating on all fronts and having lost most of its fighting power, was left with little option but surrender.
-General Heinrich von Vietinghoff, signed the surrender on behalf of the German armies in Italy on 29 April formally bringing hostilities to an end on 2 May 1945.
+The Axis forces, retreating on all fronts and having lost most of their fighting power, were left with little option but surrender.
+General Heinrich von Vietinghoff signed the surrender on behalf of the German armies in Italy on 29 April formally bringing hostilities to an end on 2 May 1945.

 In Burma the Battle of Meiktila and Mandalay started in January, despite logistical difficulties, the British were able to deploy large armoured forces in Central Burma.
 Most of the Japanese forces in Burma were destroyed during the battles, allowing the Allies to capture the capital, Rangoon on 2 May.
 The British Army fought its last pitched land battle of the war when the remaining Japanese attempted to break out eastwards in July, to join other troops retreating from the British.
 The breakout however ending in early August, resulted with a crushing defeat for the Japanese, with some formations being wiped out.
 The Japanese were still in control of Malaya but they surrendered on 14 August along with Hong Kong.